dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-2_permissions.md

 Notice that in order to change the owner of a file, you must be the superuser.
-To do this, our example employed the su command, then we executed chown, and finally we typed exit to return to our previous session.
+To do this, our example employed the su command, then we executed chown, and finally we typed exit to return to our previous session. *If you lack superuser permissions, you'll need to ask someone to do this for you.*

 chown works the same way on directories as it does on files.

 ## Changing Group Ownership

 The group ownership of a file or directory may be changed with chgrp.
 This command is used like this:

     [me@linuxbox me]$ chgrp new_group some_file

 In the example above, we changed the group ownership of some_file from its previous group to "new_group".
 You must be the owner of the file or directory to perform a chgrp.
 ---
 Adapted from [Linuxcommand.org](http://linuxcommand.org/lc3_lts0090.php)

 © 2000-2015, William E. Shotts, Jr. Verbatim copying and distribution of this entire article is permitted in any medium, provided this copyright notice is preserved.
+Italicised text above added by Dav Clark, to provide annotations relevant to Cornerstone.